rootwork/qoti.org/README.md

-QOTI is Queer on the Inside.
+QOTI is Queer on the Inside prisoner solidarity.

 QOTI is created with the static site generator [Hugo](http://gohugo.io).